 Following the Kinabatangan River and encountering the delightful proboscis and other monkeys

-Today we traveled to Sandakan to catch a boat to the Kinabatangan river where we would be spending the next few days exploring the dense jungle that lines the river.
-We said good bye to the Sepilok Nature Resort, but not before we found some more Arsenal fans for a group shot by the lodge.
+Today we travelled to Sandakan to catch a boat to the Kinabatangan river where we would be spending the next few days exploring the dense jungle that lines the river.
+We said goodbye to the Sepilok Nature Resort, but not before we found some more Arsenal fans for a group shot by the lodge.

 We reached the resort just as lunch was finishing up so we went straight to the lodge for a bite to eat whilst our room was being made ready.
 It was a buffet lunch and we were hungry so tucked in merrily.
 Things were taking a bit longer with our room as the previous occupants were taking their time moving out – so we hung around.
 This gave me a bit of time to look for some wildlife from the comfort of the KWR lodge, and all I had to do was look over the railings and there was a family of wild pigs happily wallowing in the mud below.